 Technical cookies

-This category also includes "analytical" cookies, which help us understand how users interact with the site by providing information about the last page visited, the number of sections and pages visited, the time spent on the site and any issues that have arisen during browsing, such as an error message, and help us understand any difficulties the user has in using the site.
-This information may be associated with user details such as IP address, domain or browser; however, it is analysed together with other users' information so as not to identify one particular user to another.
+Also belonging to this category are "analytical" cookies, which help to understand how users interact with the site by providing information about the last page visited, the number of sections and pages visited, the time spent on the site, and any events that have arisen in the course of browsing, such as an error message, and help to understand any difficulties the user encounters in using the site.
+This information might be associated with user details such as IP address, domain, or browser; however, it is analyzed along with other users' information so as not to identify a particular user over the other.
 These cookies are collected and aggregated anonymously and allow the site operator to improve the usability of the site.

-Finally, "functionality" cookies allow the site to remember user choices (e.g. the user's name) in order to provide the user with more personalised and optimised navigation.
-Functional cookies are not essential to the operation of the Sites, but they improve the quality and experience of the Site.
-If you do not accept these cookies, the performance and functionality of the Site may be reduced and access to the content of the Site may be limited.
+Finally, "functionality" cookies allow the Site to remember user choices (e.g. user name) to provide the user with a more personalized and optimized browsing experience.
+Functional cookies are not essential to the operation of the Sites, but they improve the quality and experience of the Sites.
+If you do not accept these cookies, the performance and functionality of the Site may be inferior and access to Site content may be limited.

 Profiling cookies

-The site uses or may use, even in combination with each other, cookies:
+The site uses or may use, including in combination with each other, cookies:

-- session" data, which are stored on the user's computer for purely technical-functional purposes, for the transmission of session identifiers needed to allow the safe and efficient exploration of the site; they are deleted at the end of the "session" (hence the name) when the browser is closed;
+- of "session" that are stored on the user's computer for purely technical-functional needs, for the transmission of session identifiers necessary to enable the safe and efficient exploration of the site; they are deleted at the end of the "session" (hence the name) when the browser is closed;

-- persistent" cookies that remain stored on the computer's hard drive until they expire or are deleted by users.
-Persistent cookies mean that users accessing the sites (or any other users using the same computer) are automatically recognised at each visit.
-Third party cookies
+- "persistent" that remain stored on the computer's hard drive until they expire or are deleted by users.
+Through persistent cookies, users accessing the sites (or any other users employing the same computer) are automatically recognized each time they visit.
+Third-party cookies

-When a user uses the site, it is possible that some cookies are stored which are not controlled by the site operator.
-This happens, for example, if the user visits a page that contains content from a third party website.
+When a user uses the site, some cookies may be stored that are not controlled by the site operator.
+This happens, for example, if the user visits a page that contains content from a third-party website.
 As a result, the user will receive cookies from these third-party services.
-On third party cookies the site operator has no control over the information provided by the cookie and has no access to this data.
-This information is fully controlled by the third party companies as described in their respective privacy policies.
+On third-party cookies, the site operator has no control over the information provided by the cookie and has no access to that data.
+This information is fully controlled by the third-party companies as described in their respective privacy policies.

-The following table shows the third-party cookies present on the site.
-The latter are under the direct and exclusive responsibility of the third-party operator and are divided into the following macro-categories:
+The following table shows the third-party cookies on the site.
+These fall under the direct and exclusive responsibility of the third-party operator and are divided into the following macro-categories:

-- Analytical: these are cookies used to collect and analyse statistical information about access/visits to the website.
-In some cases, associated with other information such as the credentials entered to access restricted areas (your email address and password), they can be used to profile the user (personal habits, sites visited, content downloaded, types of interaction carried out, etc.).
+- Analytics: these are the cookies used to collect and analyze statistical information about access/visits to the website.
+In some cases, associated with other information such as credentials entered for access to restricted areas (one's e-mail address and password), they can be used to profile the user (personal habits, sites visited, content downloaded, types of interactions made, etc.).

-- Widgets: this category includes all those graphic components of a programme user interface, the purpose of which is to facilitate user interaction with the programme itself (e.g. Facebook, Google+ and Twitter cookies are widgets).
+- Widgets: This category includes all those graphical components of a program user interface, which is intended to facilitate the user in interacting with the program itself (by way of example, Facebook, Google+, Twitter cookies are widgets).

-- Advertising: This category includes cookies used to deliver advertising services within a site.
+- Advertising: Cookies used to deliver advertising services within a site fall into this category.

-If you do not wish to receive third party cookies on your device, you can use the links below to access the third party's information and consent forms and opt out of receiving them.
+If you do not wish to receive third-party cookies on your device, you may, through the links below, access the policies and consent forms of those third parties and opt out of receiving them.

-These cookies are not directly controlled by the Site, therefore, in order to revoke your consent you should refer to the websites of the third parties or refer to http://www.youronlinechoices.com/it/ for information on how to delete or manage cookies depending on the browser you are using and to manage your preferences on third party profiling cookies.
+These cookies are not directly controlled by the Site, so to revoke consent, you must refer to the third-party websites or refer to http://www.youronlinechoices.com/it/ for information on how you can delete or manage cookies based on the browser you are using and to manage your preferences on third-party profiling cookies.